The keto diet, also known as the low-carb high-fat diet (LCHF), consists of reducing the number of carbs while increasing the fat.

 Ketones are what people measure to know if they are in ketosis or not.

-After you have reduced your carbs intakes, it will take your body two to four days to get into ketosis.
+After you have reduced your carbs intake, it will take your body two to four days to get into ketosis.
 That’s how long it takes for the body to consume most of its blood glucose, glycogen, and other glucose storage!

 Once you are in ketosis, the body actively turns fat into energy which means that if you can maintain this state for long enough, you lose weight!